Electric Scooter Performance Guide – What Are Voltage, Wattage, Capacity, And How They Work Together

 sign of a steep angle

-The climb angle of the scooter is the maximum slope that the scooter can climb with a rider on it.
+The climb angle is the steepest slope a scooter can ascend with a rider.

 The average scooter can climb hills no steeper than 22 degrees.
 Most scooters will be fairly decent at taking you uphill when the hill is not too inclined.
 They will still struggle with steeper hills.